thiagomata/arraymore.js/README.md

 new ArrayMore( 1, 1, 1, 1, 1 ).accumulate() // ArrayMore [ 0, 1, 2, 3, 4, 5 ]
 new ArrayMore( 1, 2, 3, 4, 5 ).accumulate(100) // ArrayMore [ 100, 101, 103, 106, 110, 115 ]
 ```
-## Missing Documentation
-This functions exists and work.
-But there is not properly documentation yet.
-The unitary test may be the best place to see examples of how to use them.
 ### ArrayMore.parent
 ```javascript
 ArrayMore.parent()